DariusNetX/BagBrain-Dashboard/replit.md

-✓ Added comprehensive early access and community engagement sections with social media integration ✓ Enhanced page with animated backgrounds, glow effects, and professional gaming aesthetic ✓ Integrated fallback image handling system for game teaser images and placeholder support
+✓ Added comprehensive early access and community engagement sections with social media integration ✓ Enhanced page with animated backgrounds, glow effects, and professional gaming aesthetic ✓ Integrated fallback image handling system for game teaser images and placeholder support ✓ Implemented comprehensive error boundary system with React ErrorBoundary component ✓ Enhanced all blockchain hooks (useVaultData, useLPStats, useWallet) with retry mechanisms and timeout protection ✓ Added exponential backoff retry logic for network errors with detailed error classification ✓ Created robust fallback states for Vault and LP Stats components with retry buttons ✓ Enhanced useLeaderboard hook with sophisticated error handling and mutation error states ✓ Updated LeaderboardPreview to use real API data with graceful fallback to cached rankings ✓ Added network status monitoring with connection speed detection and offline state handling ✓ Implemented global error boundary wrapper in main.tsx for crash prevention ✓ Added comprehensive input validation with timeout protection for all contract calls